AU-ExoMars/PCOT/README.md

 Finally, **if the Python version has changed** you will need to rebuild the Conda environment from scratch.
-The following instructions assume you are using a shall of some sort:
+The following instructions assume you are using a shell of some sort:
 * **conda deactivate pcot** will make sure you are not actively using the environment
 * **conda env remove -n pcot** will delete the old environment
 * **conda create -n pcot python=3.11 poetry** will create a new environment - replace "3.11" with the correct new version
 * **poetry install** will reinstall all the packages.

-* You will probably need to refer to the instructions below on **Running PCOT inside Pycharm** to update the interpreter to the new version.
+If you are using Pycharm you will probably need to refer to the instructions below on **Running PCOT inside Pycharm** to update the interpreter to the new version.